 Yes, with the many benefits of jojoba oil, it can be an excellent addition to your facial skin care routine.
 It offers soothing, renewing, and moisturizing and non-comedogenic properties.
 It makes a great ingredient in natural skin care products for all the reasons discussed above.

 Jojoba oil is an extremely effective natural moisturizer.
 It’s best used on the face and neck as part of a skin care routine.
 It works for all skin types and is great for nourishing, hydrating and soothing skin.

 Does jojoba oil clog pores?

 Jojoba oil is considered generally non-comedogenic so it’s very unlikely to clog pores.
-But keep in mind that everyone’s skin is different and you’ll need to try it to see how it works for you.
+But keep in mind that everyone’s skin is different, so you’ll need to try it to see how it works for you.

 Is jojoba oil safe?

-Jojoba oil is a completely natural ingredient that comes from a desert shrub.
+Jojoba oil is a completely natural and clean ingredient that comes from a desert shrub.
 It’s safe to use on skin, hair, or cuticles.
 While it’s also technically edible, it would pass right through your system so it makes the most sense to use it topically.
-Just make sure you’re looking for a reputable source of the oil so you can be sure it’s pure.
+Just make sure you’re looking for a reputable source of the oil, so you can be sure it’s pure.